zsoltszakal/python-course/README.md

-Python - 100 days of codinghttps://github.com/zsoltszakal/python-course/blob/main/README.md
+Python - 100 days of code - Angela You

+1) Number guessing game